OfficeDev/teams-toolkit/packages/adaptivecards-tools-sdk/README.md

 # AdaptiveCards SDK for TypeScript/JavaScript

-Adaptivecards-tools sdk aims to reduce developer's effort to render an Adaptive Card in your project, especially for Adaptive Card with Data, provide type safety check.
+Adaptivecards-tools sdk aims to reduce developer's efforts to render an Adaptive Card in your project, especially for Adaptive Card with Data, provide type safety check.

 ## Getting started